 On examination fibromyalgia muscle tissue is different to healthy muscle tissue.
 The differences cause reduced cellular energy production and reduced blood flow to the muscles.
 These changes can result in an increased perception of pain and fatigue.

 Other common findings are below normal levels of magnesium and vitamin D deficiency and low levels of tryptophan.
-When tryptophan is low, production on serotonin and melatonin is also reduced.
-Serotonin is the feel good hormone, so a deficiency in this hormone can lead to symptoms such as anxiety and depression.
+When tryptophan is low, the production of serotonin and melatonin is also reduced.
+Serotonin is the feel-good hormone, so a deficiency in this hormone can lead to symptoms such as anxiety and depression.
 Whilst melatonin is the sleep hormone.
 A deficiency of melatonin can result in sleep problems.

 A recent study of fibromyalgia sufferers discovered that all had small intestinal bacterial overgrowth.
 The severity of their fibromyalgia correlated with the degree of bacterial overgrowth.
 We now know that most irritable bowel syndrome is also caused by bacterial overgrowth in the small intestine.
 So, is it possible that bacterial overgrowth causes both irritable bowel syndrome and fibromyalgia?